-Spouse, kids, parents, siblings, neighbors and close friends all come under the category of relationships.
+Spouses, kids, parents, siblings, neighbors, and close friends all come under the category of relationships.

 How do you want these relationships to look?
 What do you value most about your friendships?
 Is there anything you want to have more or less of?
 What are your goals for love, friendship, and family relationships?

 If you’re single, what are the qualities of your ideal mate?
-What are the qualities you want to develop in order to draw that mate?
+What are the qualities you want to develop to draw that mate?